john-cd/rust_howto/bk/src/categories/mathematics/index.md

 ## Linear Algebra

-Vectors, matrices, eigenvalues, and eigenvectors.
-Key crates include:
+For vectors, matrices, eigenvalues, and eigenvectors, key crates include:

 - [`nalgebra`][c~nalgebra~docs]↗{{hi:nalgebra}}: A widely used and mature linear algebra library.
 Excellent for general-purpose linear algebra.
 - [`glam`][c~glam~docs]↗{{hi:glam}}: A fast and ergonomic linear algebra library designed for graphics and games.
 Often preferred in those contexts.